DavidMadaFSE/NextPlay/README.md

 NextPlay is a Spring Boot backend for a game discovery and recommendation platform.

-The goal of this project is to help users browse games, search and filter game data, save games to a personal library, track game progress, and eventually receive personalized recommendations based on ratings, reviews, genres, platforms, and user activity.
+The goal of this project is to help users browse games, search and filter game data, save games to a personal library, track game progress, write reviews, and receive personalized game recommendations based on genres, platforms, ratings, library activity, and user reviews.

 This project is being built step-by-step while relearning and practicing Spring Boot backend development.